 The donations from their three companies, along with Brophy College Prep, the general public, PurM+D and Phat Scooters, included perishable food, bottled water, toiletries and hand sanitizer.

-To make the 12-pallet delivery, the three men departed from the Valley at 4 a.m. on May 11, driving a rental truck from Ryder, which donated 800 miles to the effort.
+To make the 12-pallet delivery, the Moran and Ingram departed from the Valley at 4 a.m. on May 11, driving a rental truck from Ryder, which donated 800 miles to the effort.
 After the five-hour drive to Window Rock, they dropped off the donated items and then drove back to the Valley the same day.